 If you were injured in an auto wreck, our skilled personal injury attorneys are here to help you seek justice.
-Through the leadership of Founding Partner Jon Ostroff and Managing Partner Rich Godshall, Ostroff Injury Law has won thousands of car accident cases.
+Through the leadership of Founding Partner Jon Ostroff and Managing Partner Rich Godshall, Ostroff Godshall Injury and Accident Lawyers has won thousands of car accident cases.

 Our Bensalem car accident lawyers have the experience and resources necessary to pursue compensation on your behalf.
 We can make all the difference in how your case plays out.

 Seeking Compensation Through Insurance After a Serious Car Wreck